Pescatore University is Now Under Construction

 A major objective, not stated in Part 1, is to have this RV not look like an RV.
 (A RV is proper grammar, but that sounds awkward.
 I am going with an RV on purpose.)

-Pescatore University looks like an institutional people transporter.
-Exactly the kind of thing that would be used for the field study of aquatic macroinvertebrate ecology.
-Translated: the pursuit of fish that eat bugs.
+Pescatore University looks like a passenger van.
+Exactly the kind of thing that would be used by teachers and students who study the aquatic macroinvertebrate food web.
+Translated: people who pursue fish that eat small spineless things.

 Awnings are another RV giveaway.
 Plus, awnings are sunshades but that shade is fixed, meaning that much of the day they provide no useful shade whatsoever.
 However, portable sunshades are.....portable!
-One can easily move portables and obtain shade all day long.
+One can easily move portables and obtain shade where ever and when ever it is wanted.

 First, the CLAM screen room.
 A 12 foot wide hexagon with a simple tarp floor, big enough to contain a picnic table, chairs, cooking table, etc.